Ranking Structure

 Requirements:

-1. Must have been in EGS for at least ten weeks.
+1. Been in EGS for at least ten weeks.

-2. Must have been in good standing as a major for at least two weeks.
-OR at good standing as a captain for at least five weeks.
+2. Been in good standing as a major for at least two weeks.
+OR in good standing as a captain for at least five weeks.
 (At least one week as 1 CPT)

-3. Must know the division staff names and ranks of the other divisions in EGS.
+3. Know the division staff names and ranks of the other divisions in EGS.

 Duties: